 Dominance is a relationship between two alleles of one gene that affect the phenotype of one allele and masks the contribution of another allele.

-The trait which is expressed in a phenotype is called dominant trait and the suppressed one is called recessive trait.
+The trait which is expressed in a phenotype is called the dominant trait and the suppressed one is called a recessive trait.
 Incomplete dominance is a type of dominance where a trait incompletely dominates over the other and results in an intermediate progeny.

 Co-dominance is the type of dominance where the offspring show similarity to both the parents and it is due to the blending of alleles.